CDTDigital/CA-ADPQ-Prototype/README.md

 Access CRNS in your browser using the IP address output by the last command.

 Setting up and deploying CRNS in production in Heroku is documented on the wiki.

-**Further Information**

- -  We have used JIRA as Scrum tool, and the reports (in .xlsx format) of each Sprint in terms of tasks done/carry forwarded has been added to GitHub. ([Process Documents](https://github.com/InTimeTec-Admin/CA-ADPQ-Prototype/tree/master/process-docs))

 **Release Notes**